Return to previous page

 How do I get started with this tool?

-Begin by typing a keyword or name of a certification, an organization that offers certifications, an industry, or an occupation.
-Below the entry box, a list of certifications, occupations, industries, and certifying organizations will appear.
-You can either select a search term from this list, or finish typing your search term.
-Then click “Search.”
-You’ll see a list of certifications that match your occupation, industry, certification, or organization.
-If you don’t see what you’re looking for, try a new keyword, or browse a list of occupations or industries by clicking on one of the links below.
+Once you click “Search” you’ll see a list of certifications that match your occupation, industry, certification, or organization.
+If you don’t see what you’re looking for, try a new keyword or code, or browse a list of occupations or industries by clicking on one of the links below.

 What can I do with these results?